Shadows of the Empire

 Share

-Most of the Star Wars films are known and loved for their action packed, multi-threaded, climactic ending sequences.
-In Return of the Jedi, there was a large space attack happening above the forest moon of Endor, along with an epic duel between Father and Son with lightsabers and taunting by an evil menace.
-The battle above Endor was paired with a battle on the surface of the planet that succeeded due to the brave actions of the Rebel Alliance soldiers (and those pesky Ewoks.)
-Had any one of these battles gone in favor of the Empire, the galaxy might have been a very different place in the following years.
+In Return of the Jedi, there was a large space attack happening above the forest moon of Endor, along with an epic duel between Father and Son, complete with taunting by an evil menace.
+The battle above Endor was paired with a battle on the surface of the planet that succeeded due to the brave actions of the Rebel Alliance soldiers and those pesky Ewoks.

 Read More